 Let's look at some tangible ways clear writing can transform your professional effectiveness:

-A study by McKinsey found that organizations with clear, concise communication patterns make decisions 64% faster than those with ambiguous communication styles.
+A 2026 study by McKinsey found that organizations with clear, concise communication patterns make decisions 68% faster than those with ambiguous communication styles—up from 64% just two years ago.
+The gap is widening as businesses move faster.

-Companies that implement clear writing training report a 25-30% reduction in internal email volume.
+Companies that implement clear writing training report a 30-35% reduction in internal email volume.
 Why?
 Because clear initial communications require fewer follow-up questions and clarifications.
+When you combine training with AI writing tools, that number jumps to 40%.

 Instructions written clearly are followed correctly more often.
 This seems obvious, but the implications are profound for everything from project management to employee onboarding.